Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Is DMR the Same Thing as SDR?

-Software Defined Radios are usually designed to use the Software Communications Architecture (SCA), something that doesn’t apply to DMR.
-Military SDR were originally designed based on standards set by the Joint Tactical Radio System or JTRS.
+Software-Defined Radios are usually designed to use the Software Communications Architecture (SCA), something that doesn’t apply to DMR.
+Military SDRs were originally designed based on standards set by the Joint Tactical Radio System or JTRS.

 The Three Tiers of DMR

 Digital mobile radio was designed with three tiers.

 The conventional DMR tiers 1 and 2 were published in 2005.
 Tier 1 DMR is available for license-free use in the EU on the 446 MHz band, though this frequency range is open to amateur radio operators in the US.
 Level 1 DMR uses a maximum of half a watt of RF power.
 Tier 1 digital mobile radios are not suitable for business applications or emergency use, since there is a limited number of channels and usage is first come, first served.
 These digital mobile radios are not supposed to use repeaters, nor should the work with telephone interconnects.

 DMR tier 2 is for conventional radio systems, typically between 99 MHz and 960 MHz.
 Tier 2 DMR is for higher power communications and those who need spectral efficiency; DMR tier 2 uses a two-slot time division multiple access technology.
 Tier 2 DMR radios are able to use channels of 12.5 kHz versus the prior minimum of 25 kHz, at a minimum doubling the number of channels available to users.
 Base stations and direct modes are both allowed with tier 2 digital mobile radios.

 DMR tier 3 was published in 2012, but few digital mobile radios meet this standard.
 Digital mobile radios using Tier 3 build on the TDMA technology of Tier 2.
 DMR Tier 3 supports both short messaging, voice and data packets, including IPV4 and IPV6.